tradytics/eiten/README.md

   <img src="figures/future_test_results.png">
 </p>

 These results are from April 29th, 2020 to September 4th, 2020.
+The eigen portfolio performed the best but it also had a lot of volatility.
+Moreover, most of those returns are due to TSLA rocketing in the last few months.
+After that, our GA algorithm worked quite effectively as it beat the market index.
+Again, as expected, the MVP had the lowest risk and reward and slowly went up in 4-5 months.
+This shows the effectiveness and power of these algorithmic portfolio optimization strategies where we've developed different portfolios for different kinds of risk and reward profiles.